Lee Mossop: 2010s

 Mossop played in Wigan's 2011 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.
 He came on off the bench before having to leave the field after dislocating his shoulder.
 Mossop still came back on at half time despite his dislocated shoulder and played a pivotal role in the scoring of Jeff Lima's second try.
 Mossop helped Wigan towards their 18th Challenge Cup success.

 In October 2011, Mossop was announced in the 22-man squad for the England Knights, a team of emerging Super League players and future England Rugby League stars.
 He played in two games for the Knights against France and his home-county, Cumbria, winning both of them.

 In March 2012, England coach Steve McNamara announced his England Elite 32-man squad which Mossop was included in.
 This was Mossop's first inclusion in the England Rugby League first team squad.

 He made his England first team début in the International origin game against the Exiles on 16 March 2012 where he came on off the bench.
 Josh Charnley and Carl Ablett also made their England débuts in this game.
 He backed up this England début by being picked again for the second and final Exiles game of the series.
 He also came off the bench in this game.

 Mossop earned his first 3 England caps in the 2012 Autumn International series against France and Wales which England won.
-He came of the bench for the first game and managed to earn a starting spot at prop in the following two games.
+He came off the bench for the first game and managed to earn a starting spot at prop in the following two games.

 On 23 April 2013 Wigan Warriors and Parramatta Eels announced that Mossop would be joining the NRL competition for two years commencing 2014.